Andreas Kaplony

 Kaplony received a scholarship from the Swiss National Science Foundation from 1995 to 1998, and spent two years researching at the British School of Archeology in Jerusalem, Israel.
 From 1998 to 1999 he was a research assistant in the project cataloging the manuscripts of the Burgerbibliothek Bern.
 From 1999 to 2000 he was a research associate in the DFG project Digitization of the Heidelberg Papyri at the Institute for Papyrology at the Ruprecht-Karls University in Heidelberg.
-From 2000 to 2001 he had a habilitation scholarship from the University of Zurich.
+Then, from 2000 to 2001, he had a habilitation scholarship from the University of Zurich.
 After gaining his habilitation in 2001 in Islamic Studies at the University of Zurich (The Ḥaram of Jerusalem (324-1099): Temple, Friday Mosque, Area of Spiritual Power) from 2001 to 2004 he was a research fellow of the Gerda Henkel Foundation with the project Hub of the Silk Road : the organization of trade in Central Asia (7th-16th centuries) and lecturer and associate professor at the Oriental Seminar of the University of Zurich.
 From 2004 to 2010 he taught as an assistant professor for Islamic Studies at the Oriental Department of the University of Zurich.
 After the Qualification aux fonctions d'enseignant chercheur (maître de conférences, professeur d'université), Paris.
 Since 2004 he has been a Member of the Board of Directors of the International Society for Arabic Papyrology.
 He has been a board member of the Swiss Asia Society since 2004.

 Since 2004 Kaplony has been project leader of the Arabic Papyrology Database.
 In the 2005/2006 winter semester he taught as a visiting professor for modern history (with a focus on Islamic culture in the Mediterranean region) at the Institute for History at the University of Vienna.